j5155/Expressway/README.md

 # Welcome to Expressway!

-This library provides additions to the RoadRunner actions and geometry libraries as well as an ActionRunner system for OpMode usage, and helpers for SDK conversions.
+This library provides additions to the RoadRunner actions and geometry libraries, an ActionRunner system for OpMode usage, and helpers for SDK conversions.

-## Docs
+## Docs and Talks

-Docs are here: https://exp.zharel.me/introduction.html Discord is here: https://discord.gg/ehtyVfcdMv
+Docs are here: https://exp.zharel.me/introduction.html

+Discord is here: https://discord.gg/ehtyVfcdMv

 ## Installation